LibrariesHacked/mobilelibraries-database/README.md

 ## Deployment

 On a live system it is more likely you will need to remotely run the [create.sql](create.sql) script, which is set up to be able to be run remotely using psql.
 In a Windows environment a sample of doing this is included in the [create.bat](create.bat) file.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/librarieshacked/mobilelibraries-database/tags).

 ## Authors